InMoment/inmoment-sdk-ios/Manual Installation.md

 1. [Download](https://www.github.com/InMoment/inmoment-sdk/releases/latest) and unzip the latest release.
 2. Drag `InMomentFeedbackKit.framework` into your Xcode project and choose "Copy if needed".
 3. Click the `+` in the `Embedded Binaries` section of your application's target, and select `InMomentFeedbackKit.framework`.
-4. Do the same for each of the framework's dependencies (listed in the Cartfile).
-You will have to visit the GitHub repo for each dependency and follow their download and installation instructions.
-5. Add a "Run Script" build phase after "Embed Frameworks".
+4. Add a "Run Script" build phase after "Embed Frameworks".
 Copy and paste the following script:

     ```bash
     APP_PATH="${TARGET_BUILD_DIR}/${WRAPPER_NAME}"